mirayatech/tic-tac-emoji/README.md

-## 👾 XO Rumble
+## 😛 XO Rumble

-A tic-tac-toe game that offers both multiplayer and single-player modes.
+A tic-tac-toe game based on emojis that offers both multiplayer and single-player modes.
+Every time a user plays in single or multiplayer mode, there are always new emojis.
+In single-player mode, there's a choice between hard and easy modes for the bot.
+I bet you can't beat the hard mode of the bot! 😉

 ## 1️⃣ Single Player

 In this mode, you will play against a computer bot.

 - Click on the 'Single Player' button to play.
-- Choose a player, either "X" or "O".
+- Choose a player; there are always new emojis appearing whenever you visit the select player page.
+- Then, choose the game mode you want to play with the bot - Hard or Easy.
-- The player who gets 3 in a row first wins - the winning row will glow green.
+- The player who gets 3 in a row first wins.
 - Whether it's a win, loss, or a draw, a modal displaying the result appears once the game is over.
 You'll then see two buttons:
   - 'Replay' button to play again.
   - 'Home' button to return to the main menu.